 Miles H. Wheeler¶

-I am a Lecturer in the Department of Mathematical Sciences at the University of Bath.
+I am a Lecturer (Assistant Professor) in Analysis in the Department of Mathematical Sciences at the University of Bath.
 Before coming to Bath, I was a University Assistant at the Faculty of Mathematics at the University of Vienna, and before that I was a postdoc at the Courant Institute of Mathematical Sciences supported by an NSF fellowship.
 I am interested in partial differential equations coming from fluid mechanics, especially “large-amplitude” solutions that cannot be captured using perturbative techniques.

-- Office hours
+- Office hours:

 Papers and preprints¶

-Spring 2020, University of Bath: Theory of Partial Differential Equations
+Theory of Partial Differential Equations (Spring 2020, 2021, 2022, 2023).